dtao/PhilosopherDeveloper/source/posts/fast-string-concatenation.markdown

 ---

-There are a couple of "bigger" topics that I've been wanting to write about lately (not big as in *important*, of course--more big as in being more work to write about); but I can't seem to find the time (read: make the effort).
+There are a couple of "bigger" topics that I've been wanting to write about lately (not big as in *important*, of course---more big as in being more work to write about); but I can't seem to find the time (read: make the effort).
 So here's a fun little challenge for now.

 The background is that I recently discovered an interesting performance optimization in Chrome.
 It